blocknotes/database_recorder/README.md

 It can be activated using `replay_recordings` config option.

 Some workarounds to make it works:
-- Run specs with `bin/rspec --order defined`
+- With RSpec, run the tests with `bin/rspec --order defined`
 - Set a specific seed for Faker (optionally with an ENV var): `Faker::Config.random = Random.new(42)`
 - Set a specific Ruby seed (optionally with an ENV var): `srand(42)`